 Foundation Visual Arts is a one-year certificate program that offers students a wide-ranging overview of the practice, theory and history of the visual arts and is achieved over two semesters.
 A solid technical grounding and an understanding of the conceptual framework of visual art is learned through a hands-on, project-based curriculum.
 Visual literacy and problem-solving skills are emphasized through courses in drawing, design, colour study and the creative process.
-Students have the opportunity to make products by exploring a variety of the College's studios: Ceramics, Digital Media, Fashion Design, Graphic Design, Jewellery/Metal Arts, Photography and Textile Design.
-Students create an individual portfolio that documents their course work and professional development.
+Students have the opportunity to make products by exploring a variety of the College's studios: Ceramics, 3D Digital Design, Fashion Design, Graphic Design, Jewellery/Metal Arts, Photography and Textile Design.